-Legendary scientist Richard Feynman (1918-1911) was famous for his penetrating insight and clarity of thought.
-Famous for not only the work he did to garner a Nobel Prize, but also for the lucidity of explanations of ordinary things such as why trains stay on the tracks as they go around a curve, how we look for new laws of science, how rubber bands work, and .
+Legendary scientist Richard Feynman (1918-1988) was famous for his penetrating insight and clarity of thought.
+Famous for not only the work he did to garner a Nobel Prize, but also for the lucidity of explanations of ordinary things such as why trains stay on the tracks as they go around a curve, how we look for new laws of science, and how rubber bands work.

 Feynman knew the difference between knowing the name of something and knowing something.
 And was often prone to telling the emperor they had no clothes as this illuminating example from James Gleick’s book Genius: The Life and Science of Richard Feynman shows.